Gor'kov-Hedin-Baym Equations for Quantum Many-Body Systems with Spin-Dependent Interactions: Iterating the Gor'kov-Hedin-Baym Equations

-Since the anomalous components of the self-energy describe the superconducting spectral gap and pairing symmetry of the superconducting state, the presence of spin-dependent interactions play an influential role in fostering Cooper pairs of various spin structures.
-If two electrons enter the superconducting condensate $F_{\downarrow\downarrow}$, one has their spin flipped by the spin operator $\sigma_{\uparrow\downarrow}^{i}$ by emitting a magnon $w^{ij}$ (phonon $ph^{ij}$), while the other has their spin flipped by absorbing a magnon (phonon).
+Since the anomalous components of the self-energy describe the superconducting spectral gap and pairing symmetry of the superconducting state, the presence of spin-dependent interactions play an influential role in fostering Cooper pairs of various spin structures and nontrivial forms of superconductivity.
+If two electrons enter the superconducting condensate $F_{\downarrow\downarrow}$, one has their spin flipped by the spin operator $\sigma_{\uparrow\downarrow}^{i}$ by emitting a magnon $w^{ij}_e$ (phonon $w_{ph}^{ij}$), while the other has their spin flipped by absorbing a magnon (phonon).
 This yields a spectral gap in the opposite spin channel compared to the superconducting condensate [Fig.~\ref{fig:SE} (e)].
 This cross-talk between spin channels is more apparent in the presence of spin–orbit coupling.
-That is, when two electrons enter the superconducting condensate $F_{\downarrow\uparrow}$ one emits a magnon (`spin' phonon) and the other absorbs a plasmon (`charge' phonon) via $w^{i0}$ ($ph^{i0}$), producing a spectral gap in the triplet channel despite $F_{\downarrow\uparrow}$ being in a singlet state, as illustrated in Fig.~\ref{fig:SE} (f).
-Therefore, by iterating the Gor'kov-Hedin equations a nontrivial superconducting state may emerge from an initialized singlet pairing field due to the existence of relativistic effects.
+That is, when two electrons enter the superconducting condensate $F_{\downarrow\uparrow}$ one emits a magnon (`spin' phonon) and the other absorbs a plasmon (`charge' phonon) via $w^{i0}_e$ ($w_{ph}^{i0}$), producing a spectral gap in the triplet channel despite $F_{\downarrow\uparrow}$ being in a singlet state, as illustrated in Fig.~\ref{fig:SE} (f).
+Therefore, by iterating the Gor'kov-Hedin-Baym equations a nontrivial superconducting state may emerge from a singlet pairing field due to the existence of relativistic effects.
+Reports of similar effects have been observed via proximity interactions\cite{trang2020conversion,sharma2022comprehensive}.

-While the screened interaction and phonons do not directly couple to the Nambu degrees of freedom, it responds to the inclusion of finite pairing fields via the polarizability.
-In the normal state, $p_{e}^{KM}$ describes the spontaneous creation and annihilation of particle-hole pairs from the vacuum.
-Where this polarization `bubble' is endowed with the spin structure of the underlying single-particle Green's function.
-In the superconducting state, pairs of electrons and holes may spontaneously enter and exit the superconducting condensate, thereby providing an additional fluctuation channel with its own spin structure.
-This is readily captured in Eq.~(\ref{eq:polGWA}) by the appearance of an additional term arising from the anomalous components of the Gor'kov Green's function.